Other scientists and scholars' introductions, in full length,

 hidden years being brought out in the open, a gripping course is exposed

-making the reader
+making the reader also forming acquaintances with: 1)

-diversionary tactics during the Israelite exodus succeeding to mislead the pursuing Egyptian
+succeeding to mislead the pursuing Egyptian troops; 3)

-troops; 3) his secret bases; 4)
+his secret bases; 4) his vast communication system;

-situation in the desert and
+5) his desperate situation in the desert and the often

-relationship with the Israelites.
+problematic relationship with the Israelites.

 . . .

-Even the necessary dating information is available
+Even the necessary dating

-here - it concerns several
+information is available here - it concerns several independent,

-among these are major events as the Exodus from Egypt and the invasion of Canaan: a) According to Josephus the Israelite Exodus took place in "Moses' 80th
+major events as the Exodus from Egypt and the invasion of Canaan: a)

-year", i.e. when Moses was 79 years of age.
-In 1455 BC, the Israelite exodus
+i.e. when Moses was 79 years of age.
+In 1455 BC, the Israelite exodus from

-this first Easter can be astronomically computed: in the Bible's the Book of
+first Easter can be astronomically computed: in the Bible's the Book of

 Exodus the first Easter was determined from the first full moon at the 14th